Getting spatial in R

 is richly served with functionality to work with, analyse,

 manipulate and map spatial data.
-Many procedures one would carry out in
+Many procedures one would carry out in a GIS software, can more-or-less be scripted, automated and performed relatively easily in R

 .
 The application of spatial data analysis in R

 Naturally, in DSM, we constantly work with spatial data in one form or another e.g., points, polygons, rasters.
-We need to to such things as import, view, and export points to, in, and from a GIS.
+We need to do such things as import, view, and export points to, in, and from a GIS.
 Similarly for polygons and rasters.

-Many of the functions used for working with spatial data do not come
+Many of the functions used for working with spatial data do not come with the base R

-need to use specific functions from a range of different contributed R
+software.
+Thus we need to use specific functions from a range of different contributed R

 packages.
 Probably the most important and most frequently used are: